 New Premises licence applications

-Relevant representations may be made by email or post (contact details on main Licensing webpage); letters must be signed and both letters and emails must include full name and a contact address.
+Relevant representations may be made by email or post; letters must be signed and both letters and emails must include full name and a contact address.

 Representations can only be made by an interested party or responsible authority in respect of an application for premises licenses.

 Representations must be received by The Council before the closing date indicated otherwise it will be rejected.